 Motivating S Styles

 Genuine appreciation and acceptance by others drive the S styles.
-Time is a significant motivator of the S types.
+Time is a significant motivator of the DISC S types.
 Do not put pressure on them, while they can hide it well, S styles can get frustrated by others' impatience.
 Instead, allow them time without interruption to adjust to a situation.

 Managing S Styles

 As manager of an S style, you must win their trust first.
 To maintain it, keep your promises, show the right attitude towards work, and treat them as a personality rather than just a means of producing results.
 When managing S personality types, give them plenty of space to adjust to changes and listen to them while they speak.